-A course designed to provide a strong background in fundamental arithmetic necessary for further study in any area of mathematics.
+This is a course designed to provide a strong background in the fundamental arithmetic skills necessary for further study in any area of mathematics.
 Detailed attention is given to addition, subtraction, multiplication, and division of whole numbers, fractions, and decimals.
-Percentage, powers of numbers, and roots are also covered.
-This course carries local credit only.
+Percentage, ratio, proportion, and applications of these skills are also covered.
 (F, W, SP, SU)